MiladAlshomary/MiladAlshomary.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to my space.
-My name is Milad Alshomary.
-I am a Ph.D. student in the Institute of Artificial Intelligence at Leibniz University Hannover, under the supervision of Henning Wachsmuth.
-Before that, I studied computer science at Damascus University in Syria and finished my master's at Bauhaus University in Germany.
+My name is Milad Alshomary, a Postdoctoral Research Scientist at the Data Science Institute at Columbia University.
+I am working with Professor Kathleen McKeown and Professor Smaranda Muresan on author attribution and obfuscation and how to enable ML models to explain their decisions on these tasks.
+Before joining Columbia, I was a Ph.D. student in the Institute of Artificial Intelligence at Leibniz University Hannover, under the supervision of Henning Wachsmuth, where the focus of my research was on computational argumentation.

-The focus of my research is in the realm of computational argumentation, where I study computational models of argument generation.
 My publications are on topics like the generation of argument conclusions and summaries, the generation of counter-arguments, and the tuning of argumentative content toward specific audiences.
-The ultimate goal of my thesis is to build debate technologies that bridge the gap between disagreeing parties.

-Besides computational argumentation, I study approaches to quality evaluation of explanation dialogue as part of the <a href="https://trr318.uni-paderborn.de/en/">Transregional Collaborative Research Centre TRR 318 "Constructing Explainability"</a> project.